eea15/CO2EmissionsEconomic/README.md

 The results were as follows:
 ![Image of Graph](graph.PNG)

-Note: When deployed or run from you rlocal machine, the graph is interactive; you can hover over a point for specific data.
+Note: When deployed or run from your local machine, the graph is interactive; you can hover over a point for specific data.